NikKowPHP/social-brain/chapters/chapter-7.md

 When you offer a solution before establishing an emotional connection, the other person's brain often interprets it as a threat to their **Autonomy** ("You think I can't solve this myself?") or **Status** ("You're acting superior.").
 The Connection Protocol is designed to broadcast reward signals first (Relatedness, Status) before you ever touch the problem.
 ---
+> ### **Investigator's Note: The Architect's Struggle**
+>
+> This is where my own "native programming" fought me the hardest.
+As an Architect, my brain is a solution-generating machine.
+When someone describes a problem, my first instinct is to structure it, find the bug, and propose a fix.
+Learning to suppress that instinct—to physically bite my tongue to keep from interrupting with a solution and to just *listen*—was one of the most difficult and valuable skills I ever practiced.
+The Empathy Loop is not just a tool for connecting with others; it is a training regimen for quieting your own inner Architect so you can hear the music of the person in front of you.
+---

 #### **The Practice: A Three-Part Protocol for Presence**